jon49/htmf/README.md

 After a swap it will search for `autofocus` attribute and focus on that element.

+If `autofocus` isn't found it will try to scroll to the previous position.
+This is great for when appending above the `input` element.
+You can opt out of this behavior by attaching `hf-ignore-scroll` to the submitting button or to the submitting form.

 If you would like a form to not be controlled by `htmf` place the attribute `hf-ignore` on the form or on the submit button.